LacunaSoftware/lac-mat-tel-input/README.md

 # Lacuna International Telephone Input for Angular Material (LacMatTelInput)

 An Angular Material package for entering and validating international telephone numbers.

-It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.
+This is a partial rewrite of [tanansatpal's ngx-mat-intl-tel-input] (https://github.com/tanansatpal/ngx-mat-intl-tel-input) which was the best angular material component I could find for this purpose but I felt that the structure of the component needded too many changes.

+Main features:

+- Country Selector with flag
+- Auto formatting when user types phone
+- Applies max length according with the country selected
+- Output is formatted (digits only coming soon)
+- Phone validator for Reactive Forms

 **Supports:**